Switching your print on demand supplier? Get in touch with us here

 Shirt weight

-Even if you settle on fabric, you may still need to decide on the weight of the shirt.
+Even if you settle on fabric, you may still need to decide on the weight of the finished shirt.
 For instance, at Gelato, many of our cotton t-shirts are available in either a classic style or a heavyweight material.
 Classic t-shirts are thinner and lighter, which makes them ideal for warmer weather and activewear.
 Heavyweight t-shirts are thicker and are better suited for colder weather and casual wear.

 Shirt fit